Davide95/FALKON_paper/Experiments/OT_Delay/README.md

 Execute the script [test_OT_Delay.m](test_OT_Delay.m) to run the training.

-# Hyperparameter optimization

-To see past attempts to do hyperparameter optimization and their result, check [hyperparameter-optimization.csv](hyperparameter-optimization.csv).

 # Result
 With 10K centers, after hyperparameters tuning, the RSME of the test set is equals to 36.73.